Anisotropic electron-phonon coupling and chiral phonons in van der Waals room temperature ferromagnet Fe$_{5}$GeTe$_{2}$: Results and discussion

 Indeed, we observed the splitting of the E modes within cross-circular (RL and LR) helicity resolved Raman scattering.
-Such splitting is pronounced for the E(1) mode.
-The same for the observed peaks at $35.0$~cm$^{-1}$ and $33.4$ cm$^{-1}$ for RL and LR configurations, respectively, corresponds to the Raman shift difference $\Delta f = 1.6 $~cm$^{-1}$ [see Fig.~\ref{fig.chiral}(c)].
-In Fig.~\ref{fig.chiral}(d), it is nontrivial to confirm the observed splitting of 0.7 cm$^{-1}$ of the E(2), as it lies at the shoulder of the strong A$_1$(1) mode.
+Such splitting ($f$) is pronounced for the E(1) mode at 80 K. The same for the observed peaks at $f_\text{RL} = 35.0$~cm$^{-1}$ and $f_\text{LR} = 33.4$~cm$^{-1}$ for RL and LR configurations, respectively, corresponds to the Raman shift difference $\Delta f = f_\text{RL}-f_\text{LR} = 1.6 $~cm$^{-1}$ at 80 K [see Fig.~\ref{fig.chiral}(c)(i)].
+For E(1), such splitting $\Delta f$ decrease with the increase in temperature, and vanishes at $330$~K in the paramagnetic phase of F5GT (cf. Fig.~\ref{fig.chiral}(c) (ii) and (iii), and see Fig.~\ref{E mode_split_temp} in the SM~\cite{Note1}).
+This directly shows the interplay between the chiral phonon and the F5GT intrinsic magnetic order.
+However, for E(2) it is nontrivial to confirm the observed splitting of $0.7$~cm$^{-1}$, as it lies at the shoulder of the strong A$_1$(1) mode [see Fig.~\ref{fig.chiral}(d)].
 This clearly shows two types of phonon modes: one is only Raman active in the RL configuration, while the second is only active in the LR configuration.
 Similar results were previously reported in several compounds, such as $\alpha$-quartz~\cite{oishi2024}, Te~\cite{zhang2023,ishito2023,spirito2024}, and $\alpha$-HgS~\cite{ishito2023b}, which, due to their chiral crystal structure, naturally realize chiral phonons.
 More recently, such behavior was reported in the ferromagnetic Co$_{3}$Sn$_{2}$S$_{2}$ without a chiral structure~\cite{che2025}.
+It is also noteworthy that the out-of-plane non-degenerate A$_1$ modes in Fig.~\ref{fig.chiral}(d) do not split in the said circular polarization configurations, as they do not carry PAM.